-Thank you for your interest in volunteering for Community Health System!
+Thank you for your interest in volunteering for Community!

 • Staffing the campus shuttle at Community Regional and Clovis Community